ARTHANUR/E-learning_Binary-brains/README.md

 4. Push the changes to your branch.
 5. Submit a pull request detailing your changes.

-## License
+# Video walkthrough :

-The Binary Brains E-learning Platform is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute the platform under the terms of the license.
+See the video walkthrough of the project [Here](https://www.linkedin.com/posts/shashank-arthanur_elearningplatform-binarybrains-webdevelopment-activity-7062446282463744000-6V8Q?utm_source=share&utm_medium=member_desktop)